 Why this programme?

 The Master Programme in Infection Biology allows you to take advantage of Uppsala’s strong environment for research and education in infection biology.
 The city has two universities, two university hospitals as well as three national authorities responsible for food safety, medical products and veterinary issues.
 In combination, this offers a broad competence for those who have interest in infection biology.
-Courses are conducted largely at Uppsala Biomedical Centre (BMC), Uppsala University, but in some courses/course modules you will study at the Swedish University of Agricultural Sciences (SLU).
+Courses are conducted largely at Uppsala Biomedical Centre (BMC) at Uppsala University, but in some courses/course modules you will study at the Swedish University of Agricultural Sciences (SLU).
 In other words you will meet teachers and researchers from both SLU and Uppsala University as well as clinicians and researchers from both hospitals.
 The strong link to on-going research will also offer an excellent stepping stone for further doctoral studies.